zoot101/snapraid-daily/README.md

 notification_hookN="/path/to/hook"
 ```

-Note that it is required that all of the above hooks be executable.
+Again, note that it is required that all of the above hooks be executable.

 Start with **notification_hook1** and continue to **notification_hookN** where N
 is the number of hooks that are desired.
 Up to 5 are supported.